 These six steps allowed Kristen and Matt to travel each corner of the United States for over 180 days.
 The pinching of pennies and opting for less expensive experiences created an amazing opportunity for the couple to really hone in on their photography and gain new skills in shooting documentary, travel and action film which eventually set them up to be the working travel photographers they are today.
 To learn more about the couple, you can check out their website and follow along on their social media.

 Have you traveled on a tight budget?
-Let us know your tips and tricks in the comment section!
+Let us know your tips and tricks in the comment section below for your chance to be featured on our blog!